tenforwardconsulting/subspace/README.md

 rails      | appyml                    |
 monit      | monit                     | All tasks in the monit role have been tagged 'monit'

-### `subspace vars <environment> [--edit] [--create]`
+### `subspace secrets <environment> [--edit] [--create]`

-Manage environment variables on different platforms.
-The default action is simply to show the vars defined for an environment.
-Pass --edit to edit them in the system editor.
+The `secrets` command will manage encrypted secrets for different environments.
+The default action is simply to show the secrets defined for an environment.
+Pass --edit to edit them in the system editor (vim, etc).

+This uses `ansible-vault` under the hood and requires a vault password file.
+You will need to get the `.vault_pass` from from a teammate out of band, and put it into `config/provision/.vault_pass`

+These secrets are used during provisioning to populate variables in a few different places:
+1. `config/application.yml`, which uses the `figaro` gem to manage environment variables in rails.
+2. `config/database.yml`, which handles the database connection password.

-The new system uses a file in `config/provision/templates/application.yml.template` that contains environment variables for all environments.
-The configuration that is not secret is visible and version controlled, while the secrets are stored in the vault files for their environments.
-The default file created by `subspace init`  looks like this:
+Subspace uses a template file in `config/provision/templates/application.yml.template` that contains environment variables for all environments.
+If you have non-secret variables that change based on the target server, you can simply put that in plaintext in the template file.
+This was, the configuration that is not secret is visible and version controlled, while the secrets are stored in the vault files for their environments.

+NOTE: application.yml should be in the `.gitignore`, since subspace creates a new version on the server and symlinks it on top of whatever is checked in.
+You should make changes to the template file instead, which should be checked in to version control.

+The default template created by `subspace init`  looks like this:

 ```
 # These environment variables are applied to all environments, and can be secret or not